Transum Maths Topics

 Angles

-Students should understand that angles represent an amount of turning and be able to estimate the size of angle.
-When constructing models and drawing students should be able to measure and draw angles to the nearest degree and use language associated with angles.
-They should know the angle sum of a polygons and that of angles at a point and on a straight line.
+Pupils should understand that angles represent an amount of turning and be able to estimate the size of angle.
+When constructing models and drawing pupils should be able to measure and draw angles to the nearest degree and use appropriate language associated with angles.

 Approximation

-See also the "Rounding" and "Estimating" Starters.
+See also the "Rounding" and "Estimating" Topic pages.

 Area

-See also the topic called Mensuration.
-Students should not only be able to apply area formulae but they should also have a good understanding of what area means.
+Pupils should not only be able to remember and apply area formulae but they should also have a good understanding of what area means.
 This can be achieved by beginning the study of area with plenty of practical examples.
-The Pin Board provides an open-ended interactive experimental activity to secure a good fundamental understanding of area.
+The Pin Board provides an open-ended interactive experimental environment to secure a good fundamental understanding of area.

 Arithmetic

-The English National Curriculum states that at Level 5 "Pupils use their understanding of place value to multiply and divide whole numbers and decimals.
-They order, add and subtract negative numbers in context.
-They use all four operations with decimals to two places.
-They solve simple problems involving ratio and direct proportion.
-They calculate fractional or percentage parts of quantities and measurements, using a calculator where appropriate."
+Pupils should have a good grasp of the meaning of numbers and use their understanding of place value to multiply and divide whole numbers and fractions.
+They should be able to order, add and subtract negative numbers in context.
+They should use all four operations with decimals rounding answers where required.
+They should be able to solve simple problems involving ratio and direct proportion and calculate fractional or percentage parts of quantities and measurements, using a calculator where appropriate.

 Averages

-Students should understand and use the mean of discrete data.
+Pupils should understand and use the mean of discrete data.
 They should be able to compare two simple distributions using the range and one of the mode, median or mean.

 See also the topics called Data Handling and Statistics.